Sarah is a homemaker and stay-at-home mom who enjoys writing about home improvement, finances, motherhood, healthy

-When we added our family room onto the back of our all-brick ranch house, we knew we wanted to leave a partial brick wall exposed as the backdrop to our wood burning stove, but we had a big problem: the brick itself.
+When we added our family room onto the back of our all-brick ranch house, we knew we wanted to leave a brick wall exposed partially as the backdrop to our wood burning stove, but we had a big problem: the brick itself.
 It was old, dingy, and red—not at all the color I wanted in my family room.

 Materials and Tools